danieljaguiar/meditation-db/books-description/breviary-trust.md

-This is our own translation of "Breviário da Confiança" by a brazilian priest named Ascânio Brandão.
+This is our own ongoing translation of "Breviário da Confiança" by a brazilian priest named Ascânio Brandão.
 It is safe to say that this work is one of the favorites amont catholic Brazilian for mental prayer (meditation).

 The ability of Monsignor Brandão to arouse in his reader a spirit of desire for spiritual improvement in just sucint text is undeniable.